 Locked in a battle of wills, caught in an attraction they can't escape, Colleen and Grant must find a way to work together...or face losing it all.

-Summer time is coming to an end, which means my reading schedule may be back on check.
+Summertime is coming to an end, which means my reading schedule may be back on a check.
 I’m also catching up on books that I’ve haven’t had a chance to read due to being overloaded with so many books to read.

-I have some catching up to do on Terry Spear’s books and I regret putting this book off until now.
-I really missed Terry’s PNR books, especially her Heart of the Wolf series that involve Highland wolves.
+I have some catching up to do on Terry Spear’s books, and I regret putting this book off until now.
+I missed Terry’s PNR books, especially her Heart of the Wolf series that involve Highland wolves.

 Hero of a Highland Wolf has the drama as well because Colleen will find out why Grant and his clan are protective of the castle.
-Colleen has her own drama in the story too and she’ll realize that everyone she can trust, not even family.
+Colleen has her drama in the story too, and she’ll realize that everyone she can trust, not even family.

 Overall, I enjoyed Hero of a Highland Wolf.
-I always enjoy a female lead that can take charge in the story.
-Sometimes I didn’t like Grant too much because the way he acted towards Colleen.
+I always enjoy a female lead that can take charge of the story.
+Sometimes I didn’t like Grant too much because of the way he acted towards Colleen.
 He was a little overbearing, especially when she left the castle.
-I enjoyed catching up with Ian and his clan and his wife Julia.
+I enjoyed catching up with Ian and his clan, and his wife, Julia.
 (That’s always a plus in Terry’s stories because she’ll have previous characters show up in other books)

 I give Hero of a Highland Wolf 4 stars and recommend it to readers who enjoy shifter stories and also enjoy reading about Highland shifter men and Scotland. 🙂